Egonomics: Egonomics' theoretical basis

 This framework is used by Schelling to explain the reasons for the prevalence of phenomena like smoking or the high failure rate of diets.

 According to egonomics, although most people acknowledge dieting leads to individual benefits (such as improved health), this benefit is realised far in the future from the decision to start dieting.
 In addition, dieting imposes immediate costs on the individual (such as the opportunity cost of not eating sugary foods).
 Since individuals often prioritise short term concerns over long term ones, they will ignore self-acknowledged long-term benefits of dieting because of short term temptations.
 In turn, this leads them to break their diets, even though their optimal decision is to continue with it.
 The ‘self’ which makes this irrational decision is what Schelling refers to as the wayward self.
-Only after the diet is broken to individuals recognise the mistake of this ‘other self’ and regret their decision.
+Only after the diet is broken do individuals recognise the mistake of this ‘other self’ and regret their decision.
 Schelling characterises this as the straight self.

 Modern understanding of egonomics

 Shelling's theoretical framework for understanding egonomics has been updated by Chatterjee and Krishna (2009).
 They draw inspiration from Schelling's ‘dual self’ categorisation but use this to demonstrate how an individual could rationally prioritise current benefits at the expense of those in the future, even if future benefits were greater in absolute terms.
 This departs from Schelling's idea that short-term thinking is totally irrational behaviour.

 The authors redefine these two selves as being in a ‘hot state’ and a ‘cold state’, referring to Schelling's wayward and straight definitions respectively.
 They propose that the extent to which individuals prioritise current consumptions depends on both the future benefit's size and how far in the future they're realised.
 They model this through the incorporation of a discount factor (δ).
 This represents the loss in utility of the future benefit to the individual because of the time they must wait to attain it.
 Accordingly, even if in the future the benefit from dieting may be larger than that of breaking it, if the future benefit is distant enough or too small, individuals could rationally choose the smaller but immediate option.
-It is important to note though that when this future arrives, Chatterjee and Krishna's updated theory still concurs with Shelling's conclusion that the individual wishes they had been patient.
+When this future arrives, Chatterjee and Krishna's updated theory still concurs with Shelling's conclusion that the individual wishes they had been patient.

 There has also been significant literature seeking to define a quantitative value for this discount factor (Giwa et al., 2021), but most studies have found its size depends on the context in question and the cultural background of the individual (Ishii et al., 2017).
 This paper finds this is especially true when comparing W.E.I.R.D. (western, educated, industrialised, rich and democratic) societies (American) to non-W.E.I.R.D. societies (Japan).
 This is an active area of research in both economics and psychology.